PeterJackNaylor/knockoff-MMD-HSIC/README.md

 You should find the outputs in the folder:
 - `./outputs/simulations_results` for the simulation
-- `./outputs/mnist` for the MNIST dataset
+- `./outputs/real_data` for the MNIST and TCGA-BRCA dataset.
-- `./outputs/tcga-BRCA` the tcga dataset on the BRCA phenotype.